vlitzke/kitchenflies/DNAseq/10_callSNPs/README.md

 `conda install conda-forge::parallel`

+The script he wrote laos only works with a BASH shell.

 PoolSNP is a heuristic SNP caller, which uses an MPILEUP file and a reference genome in FASTA format as inputs.
 NOTE, that the FASTA headers may NOT contain any special characters, such as "/|,:", or else they will be ignored.
 Heuristic parameters to be passed to the shell script are: